The following are some of the projects carried out by Oslo Research; the staff members are also involved in other projects at other institutions.

 Children with a migration background left behind abroad

 Oslo Research and Oslo Economics have been awarded a contract by the Ministry of Education to survey the extent of children with a migration background who have been left behind in their parents’ country of origin and to assess how local government authorities respond to their situation.
+The project is part of the Government’s Action Plan to Combat Negative Social Control, Forced Marriage and Female Genital Mutilation.

 EFFECT: Cross-national Polish–Norwegian project on work–life balance